MCT-master/mct-master.github.io/_posts/2022-12-09-ahmetem-mct-blog-sonified.md

 ```

 ## Sonification
 For every word, I generated short audio samples, which come together to create a musical piece.
-I decided to map each word's frequency (i.e., how many times each appeared on the website) as the leading pitch.
+I decided to map each word's frequency (i.e., how many times each appeared on the website) to the leading pitch.
 I used each word's length as the duration of each audio sample.
-This way, I expected to obtain a sound pattern that reflects the characteristics of the text (i.e., frequent words sound high-pitched, and longer words make longer sound).
+This way, I expected to obtain a sound pattern that reflects the characteristics of the text (i.e., more frequent words sound high-pitched, and longer words make longer sound).

-I ended up having 5.6 ms long audio pieces on average generated for each word.
-I applied hamming window to each and combined them one after another, to have a piece of music!
+I ended up having 5.6 ms long audio pieces generated for each word on average.
+I applied hamming window to each, and combined them one after another, to have a piece of music!
 Code below does the job.

 ```python